Schmidt Spiele

 Schmidt Spiele GmbH is a German board game publisher based in Berlin.
 Founded in Munich, the company develops and distributes board games, card games, puzzles, plush and wooden toys for various target groups.
 With well-known classics such as Mensch ärgere Dich nicht®, Kniffel®, and DOG®, as well as award-winning games like Auf Achse and Qwirkle™, Schmidt Spiele is one of the most traditional providers in the German boardgame industry.
 The publisher has been part of Good Time Holding since 1997 and regularly participates in major national and international game fairs.
-In addition to classic products, Schmidt Spiele also offers digital game versions and is committed to sustainability and social engagement.
+In addition to classic products, Schmidt Spiele also offers digital game versions.